microshift-io/microshift-documentation/content/docs/deployment-modes/microshift-containerized/index.md

   - podman
 draft: false
 weight: 3
-summary: Deploy MicroShift from a linux container and run as a systemd service.
+summary: Deploy MicroShift from a Linux container and run as a systemd service.
+modified: "2021-11-03T16:17:05.222+01:00"
 ---

-MicroShift can be run from a linux container with the host CRI-O service and managed with a systemd service.
+MicroShift can be run from a Linux container with the host CRI-O service and managed with a systemd service.

 ## Pre-requisites

-* CRI-O service must be running on the host
+- CRI-O service must be running on the host
-* Before runnng microshift as a systemd service, ensure to update the host `crio-bridge.conf` as
+- Before running MicroShift as a systemd service, ensure to update the host `crio-bridge.conf` as

 ```bash
 {